tannu64/Energy-Audit/README.md

 ## How to Use

 This repository contains the report, as well as code snippets for data analysis using MATLAB.
-To access the research paper, navigate to [Link to the Paper].
-To explore the code snippets, refer to the relevant sections in the paper and find the corresponding code in the provided MATLAB files.
+To access theproject, navigate to [Link to theproject].
+To explore the code snippets, refer to the relevant sections in theproject and find the corresponding code in the provided MATLAB files.

 ## Contributions

 We encourage contributions and feedback from the community.
-If you have suggestions, improvements, or questions related to the content of the research paper or code snippets, feel free to open an issue or submit a pull request.
+If you have suggestions, improvements, or questions related to the content of theproject or code snippets, feel free to open an issue or submit a pull request.

 ## Contact

-For inquiries related to this research paper or collaboration opportunities, please contact:
+For inquiries related to thisproject or collaboration opportunities, please contact:
 - [Tanveer Hussain]
 - Email: [agapaitanveermou@gmail.com]
 - LinkedIn: [www.linkedin.com/in/tanveer-hussain-277119196]